sarthaknitnaware/CircuitVision/README.md

 ## Grading mode

-Identical to the API version.
 Upload a reference circuit, upload student circuits, grade individually or in batch.
 Configurable rubric weights.
 Export reports as `.txt`.

 Grading uses only the topology graph and component data — it does not depend on